 The number of people per room

-Your home may be overcrowded if it cannot provide a separate bedroom for each:
+Your home may be overcrowded if it cannot provide a separate room for sleeping for each:

 - single adult aged 21 or older

-- two young people of the same sex aged 10-20
+- two young people of the opposite sex aged 10 or over

 - children under one year old are ignored